llvm/clangd-www/features.md

 #### Within-file rename
 {:.v7}

-The default mode only allows to rename a local symbol (one which is only used in current file).
+This mode only allows to rename a local symbol (one which is only used in current file).
+It is enabled with the command-line flag `-cross-file-rename=false`.

 #### Cross-file rename
 {:.v10}

-This mode allows renaming symbols used in several files.
-It is enabled with the command-line flag `-cross-file-rename`.
+This default mode allows renaming symbols used in several files.

 It uses the [project index](design/indexing.html) to find all renamed references quickly, so works best when the index is up-to-date.